Latest bushfire information from the CFS

 People who have recently experienced the death of a family member or friend, and who have exhausted all options to raise funds or obtain credit, may be eligible for assistance through Funeral AssistanceSA.

-The funeral provided is normally a cremation service, except in certain cultural circumstances.
-If the requirements are for a burial, families may elect to pay the difference between a cremation and a burial.
+The funeral provided is normally a cremation service, except in certain cultural and religious circumstances.

-The income, assets and liabilities of the deceased and their immediate relatives are taken into account when assessing eligibility for assistance through this program.
+The income, assets and liabilities of the deceased and their immediate relatives (spouse, parents, and adult children) are taken into account when assessing eligibility for assistance.

-- The deceased's estate is estimated to be valued at less than $7,000 when liquidated (including life insurance, superannuation and shares).
+- the deceased's estate and death benefits are estimated to be valued at less than $3,000 when liquidated (including their house, personal property and shares)

-- The deceased's immediate relatives have insufficient assets to cover the costs of funeral expenses (less than $7,000 in accessible funds).
+- the deceased's immediate relatives have insufficient funds to cover the funeral expenses (less than $3,000 of accessible funds).

 What is covered

-- a weekday service at a church, chapel or graveside
+- a weekday cremation service at a church or chapel approved by Funeral AssistanceSA

 - funeral director's fee